laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-21-crs/index.md

   domain by showing it may be implemented using a Spiking Neural Network (SNN) of leaky integrate-and-fire models and Hebbian learning.
 Here, we add an online classification layer using a multinomial logistic regression which is compatible with a neural implementation.
-A decision can be taken at any arbitrary time by taking the $argmax$ of the probability values associated to each class.
+A decision can be taken at any arbitrary time by taking the argmax of the probability values associated to each class.
 We extend the parallel with computational neuroscience by demonstrating that this classification layer is also equivalent to a layer of spiking neurons with a Hebbian-like learning mechanism.